a850874651/keyteki-chinese/README.md

 docker compose exec lobby node server/scripts/fetchdata
 ```

-It is normal to see “Failed to add card” log errors about duplicates at the
+It is normal to see "Failed to add card" log errors about duplicates at the
 beginning.

 Fetchdata takes a while to run, and some images may error out due to API rate